 A mere century or so after the theatre opened, it was sadly destroyed by the Heruli, an early Germanic people, during the invasion of Erouli in 267 AD.
 It remained in ruins well throughout the Ottoman occupation.
 Sporadic restoration efforts began in the late 1800s, with the real facelift only beginning in the 1950s when the venue was redone using Pentelic marble.

 Between the jaw-dropping magnificence of the Odeon of Herodes Atticus and its top-notch acoustics, it’s now one of the most popular and visited tourist attractions in all of Athens.

 Serving as a performance venue for the annual Athens Festival which takes place from May through October, the theatre features renowned Greek, as well as international artists who perform opera, plays, ballets, and more.
 Some of the world’s most famous people have performed here, including Frank Sinatra, Luciano Pavarotti, Sting, Elton John, Andrea Bocelli, Diana Ross, and the Foo Fighters.

 Damn!
 Can you imagine attending a concert here?
 This is my idea of a dream date night!
-Bummer for me was that not only was I alone in Athens for the weekend, I also visited in April right before the season opened.
+The bummer for me was that not only was I alone in Athens for the weekend, but I also visited in April right before the season opened.
 Ahem, future boyfriends take note if you need date inspiration.

 What do you think about the Odeon of Herodes Atticus?
-Would you spend time hanging out a this theatre, or even better watch a performance?
+Would you spend time hanging out at this theatre, or even better watching a performance?
 Your comments are welcomed below, as well as any other Athens tips you’d like to share with our readers.

 The Odeon of Herodes Atticus Location